hexploitable/MEMSCAN/README.md

 As far as the scanner is concerned, I'm finished with it.
 I'm going to do a final sweep and remove superfluous code and then I'll land the final commit.

-Tweet me: `@Hexploitable`
+Tweet me: `@jollyboyjohn1`

 ##Building
-To build MEMSCAN, you will need to have theos installed.
+To build MEMSCAN FOR REAL, you will need to have theos installed.
 Well, you don't really need it but it makes life easier.

-Once Theos is installed, simply navigate to the MEMSCAN folder in terminal and run:<br /><br />
+Once Theos is installed, simply navigate to the MEMSCAN FOR REAL folder in terminal and run:<br /><br />
 `make package install`

 ##Usage